scmdr/cybercmdr/README.md

 ## <h1>Hey, I'm Seb! <a href="https://www.linkedin.com/in/sebaguele/">Information Security Professional</a> 👋

 - 🔭 Currently working @ Microsoft/Nuance Cloud & AI
-- 🌱 working on Automateam AI Business Process Workflow and Automation.Detection Engineering Implementation.
+- 🌱 working on Cybersecurity tools for logging, endpoint security, automated 24/7 threat monitoring, and detection.
 - 💬 Ask me anything.)

 <h2>👨‍💻 Information Security Projects:</h2>

 - <b>Deploy Defender for container.
 Docker and Kubernetes.
 Providing recommendations through Azure console for (AKS) Azure Kubernetes services.
 Reporting on the image registry. providing reports on critical vulnerabilities that had an impact on business.</b>

-- <b>Implement RBAC Role-based access control through user account provisioning to access org assets and Azure resources, including encryption, and certificate management for privileged access.</b>
+- <b>Implement I AM tools for RBAC Role-based access control through user account provisioning to access org assets and Azure resources, including encryption, and certificate management for privileged access.</b>

 - <b>CIS system benchmark and image hardening.
 Reduce risk, and align DevOps to the CIS framework.
 This includes owning and documenting the project lifecycle This includes defining service offerings, service intakes, automation workflows, providing guidance for line of business in hardening images against CIS templates, and determining the template version. aligning the OS to application dependencies, and asset assessments through the Internal tooling console.</b>